 - Parking Lot

-- * 20179Monday-20187Monday end (Scheduled), vehicle maintenance is not possible due to maintenance work. * View from hypothesis observatory during maintenance
+- *20179Monday-20187Monday end (Scheduled) cannot be used for parking on the mountain parking lot due to maintenance work.* *View from hypothetical observatory during maintenance

 Information Sources: NAVITIME JAPAN